Yesid4Code/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

-# Data Structures: Set, Dictoriry
+# Data Structures: Set, Dictionary.

-0x04.
-Python - More Data Structures: Set, Dictionary The objective of this project is learn about:
+The objective of this project is learn about:
 - What are set and how to use them
 - What are the most common methods of set and how to use them